-The business of 4SC AG focuses on the development of small-molecule drugs that target key indications in cancer with high unmet medical need.
+4SC AG is a clinical-stage biopharmaceutical company that focuses on the development of small-molecule drugs that can target key indications in cancer with high unmet medical needs.
 4SC AG's goal is to advance its own drug development programs in order to increase the value of the Company as a whole.
-In addition, 4SC AG enters into valuable partnerships with pharmaceutical and biotechnology companies for the further development or commercialization of its drug candidates.
+In addition, 4SC AG enters into valuable partnerships with pharmaceutical and biotech companies for the further development or commercialization of its drug candidates.
 4SC AG aims to eventually market and sell its approved drugs in select territories.